The Pandemic Has Led to an Outbreak of Terrible Historical Analogies

 “Those people were fighting for states’ rights, and the freedom to make their own way and to choose their own way against a tyrannical federal government,” Golay said.

 Zorn’s precise views on the matter seem poorly reasoned and not especially dedicated.
 Much more apparent is his internalization of a mythos wherein the Confederates were freedom fighters — whether against government overreach, the threat of multiracial democracy, some mix of both, or some other threat known only to him.
-Like much of his right-wing cohort, Zorn fancies himself heroic.
+Like much of his right-wing cohort during the pandemic, Zorn fancies himself heroic.
 It’s delusional, but to ignore it on those grounds forgets that heroes are precisely what his ilk will remember themselves as, and if given the chance, will labor to convince whoever will listen that it was the truth.
 This is how history often gets written.

 Stephen Moore’s Rosa Parks analogy is so brazen because it claims common cause with such an obvious ideological foil.
-It’s ironic that some Confederate-flag wavers misrepresent history but still arrive at a similar result as if they had read history correctly: Both the Confederates and today’s reopen protesters agitated for a country where tremendous black suffering was a stepping stone for white prosperity.
-Far more absurd self-deceptions have come to be accepted as reality; the Lost Cause continues to require regular demystification, a project with vocal and aggressive opponents at the highest levels of government.
+The presence of the Confederate-flag is ironic because its proponents misrepresent history but still arrive at a similar result as if they’d read it correctly: Both the Confederates and today’s reopen protesters agitated for a country where tremendous black suffering was a stepping stone for white prosperity.
+Far more absurd self-deceptions have come to be accepted as reality; the Lost Cause continues to require demystification, a project with vocal and aggressive opponents at the highest levels of government.
 The risks are clear.
 False heroes beget descendants who are emboldened by their forebears’ valorization to behave as badly as they did, or worse.
-If today’s dreadful historical comparisons become tomorrow’s consensus, it wouldn’t be the first time, or the last.
+If today’s dreadful historical comparisons become tomorrow’s consensus, it wouldn’t be the first time, or likely the last.